brentvollebregt/hit-counter/README.md

 > There are also some situations where a client will not send the Referer in the header.
 This is a simple solution to the server not being able to find where the request came from.

 ## Generating Links With A Tool Hosted By The Server
-Going to the location `/` on the server, you will be served with a HTML page that contains a tool to create the image tag or markdown element and search up a websites count.
+Going to the location `/` on the server, you will be served with an HTML page that contains a tool to create the image tag or markdown element and search up a websites count.

 ![Interface](https://nitratine.net/posts/hit-counter/interface.png)